HotCakeX/Harden-Windows-Security/Wiki posts/Harden‐Windows‐Security‐Module/Harden‐Windows‐Security‐Module.md

 ## Requirements

-* **Administrator privileges for compliance checking**
+* **Administrator privileges for compliance checking and Removing Hardening measures**
-* **Administrator OR Standard user privileges for the hardening mode, just like the Harden Windows Security script**
+* **Administrator OR Standard user privileges for the Hardening mode, just like the Harden Windows Security script**
 * [PowerShell core version 7.3 and above](https://github.com/PowerShell/PowerShell/releases)

 <br>